-When you press the [SEND] key, you can make a call to the number of the recipient number of the selected message.
+When you press the Send Key, you can make a call to the number of the recipient number of the selected message.

 If a message is not successfully sent, you will receive a Message Sending Failure notification on the screen.
 Another attempt will be made to send the failed message and after two unsuccessful attempts, the message will no longer be sent automatically.
-In order to send the message that has failed, you must touch received to resend the message.
+In order to send the message that has failed, you must touch

 The Outbox will display all failed, sent and pending messages in the order in which they are sent.
-Touch to use options available from the Outbox
+Touch Options to use options available from the Outbox

-- ▶ Delete: Deletes a message you choose.

-- Sort by: Sorts by Date, To and Subject.
+- ▶ Delete: Deletes a message you choose. - > Sort by: Sorts by Date, To and Subject.

-- Message Settings: Allows you to set messaging settings.

-- ▶ Delete All: Delete all messages.
+- Message Settings: Allows you to set messaging settings. - ▶ Delete All: Delete all messages.

-The following options are available when you select a message in Outbox and touch
+The following options are available when you select a message in Outbox and touch Options .

-- ▶ View Status: Shows the message status. - Select Slide: If the multimedia message has more than one slide, you can select and move to the desired slide. - View Attachment: To view the message attachment. - Message Details: Allows you to view the message information.
+- ▶ View Status: Shows the message status. - Select Slide: If the multimedia message has more than one slide, you can select and move to the desired slide. - ➤ View Attachment: To view the message attachment - ► Copy to SIM/Phone: Allows you to copy the message to the SIM card or the phone. - ▶ Move to SIM/Phone: Allows you to move the message to the SIM card or the phone. - Message Details: Allows you to view the message information.